goma/goma/docs/material_file/mechanical_and_constitutive/ptt_form.rst

 -----------------------

 This card is used in the Phan-Thien Tanner model in the nonlinear stress terms.
-This is an optional card, and the default behavior is preserved as *Exponential* for backwards compatibility.
+This is an optional card, and the default behavior is preserved as *EXPONENTIAL* for backwards compatibility.
 Definitions of the input parameters are as follows: